Str33t10/XiaomiAddon/README.md

 </p>

 > [!NOTE]
-> This module currently focuses to run camera preferences from web ui..
+> This module currently focuses to run camera preferences from action / web-ui.
 > Updates will gradually implements changes and fixes.

 #